0x48piraj/fadblock/README.md

 ### Brave Browser

-You can visit the Chrome Web Store and download the ~extension~.
+You can visit the Chrome Web Store and download the [extension](https://chromewebstore.google.com/detail/fadblock-origin-friendly/lmnhcklabcehiohmmeihcheoegomkghm).

 ### Install on Safari @ macOS